PurpleB4T/DnD-Wiki/src/site/notes/09. DnD-Wiki/Rules/Class Changes/Sorcerer/Draconic Bloodline.md

 Additionally, parts of your skin are covered by a thin sheen of dragon-like scales.
 When you aren't wearing armor, your AC equals 13 + your Dexterity modifier.

 **You gain natural weapons in the form of claws, fangs or other physical manefistations (horns, spikes on tail, etc).
+They count as versatile, or you use your Charisma to attack.
 You are considered proficient with these weapons.
 They deal 1d6 slashing/piercing/bludgeoning damage + Char MOD.**

 ### Draconic Spell
 *(Added 2nd level feature)*